MichaelHolley/ralph-instructions/README.md

 To get started we require two things:

-1. a list of ToDos/Requirements
+1. a list of ToDos/Requirements as PRD "Product Requirements Document"
 2. a progress tracker

 In my very simple approach I chose a markdown file, for documenting the requirements, which I will create with the opencode plan mode.
 Furthermore progress will be tracked in another simple markdown file.